AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter/set-a-default-custom-field-prefix.md

 ---
 # Set a Default Custom Field Prefix {#set-a-default-custom-field-prefix}

-Your default Microsoft Dynamics prefix for custom fields must be **new** in order for Marketo proprietary fields to sync correctly.
+Your default Microsoft Dynamics prefix for custom fields must be _new_ in order for Marketo proprietary fields to sync correctly.
 Here's how to change the default prefix.

-1. Go to Settings and select **Customizations.**
+1. Go to Settings and select **Customizations**.

    ![](assets/image2015-10-9-11-3a18-3a8.png)